flexiant/concerto/README.md

 Flexiant Concerto Command Line Interface allows you to interact with Concerto features, and build your own scripts calling Concerto's API.

-If you already know Concerto CLI, and only want to obtain the latest version, download Concerto CLI for:
+If you are already using Concerto CLI, and only want to obtain the latest version, download Concerto CLI for:
 - [Linux][cli_linux]
 - [OSX][cli_darwin]
 - [Windows][cli_windows]